justingreerbbi/wordpress-oauth-server/README.md

 ### 1.0.4
 * Fixed short tag in login layout
 * Filtered out hashed password / user activation key from returned oauth data.

+## 2.0.0
+* Rebuild init plugin code struture for more flexibilty and scalability.
+* Added prefix to all DB connections
+* Changed install query to use the InnoDB engine for better support and performance.
+* Fixed improper loading of plugin stylesheet.
+* Removed garbage data when plugin is activated.
+It was not being used and cluttering the codebase as well as the database.
+* Move action template_redirect to rewrites file
+* Added login form support for installs that are installed in sub directory
+* Added missing in documentation for when calling requesting_token
+* Suppressed some errors that was preventing a proper JSON return when `WP_DEBUG` was enabled.
+* Added a client sample script to help learn the baiscs of connecting to the provider plugin.
+* Add legacy installer that will hopfully keep old data in tacked while updating to the new structure with no data loss.